oktal/result/README.md

 exceptions in context where they are not allowed or too slow to be used. `Result<T, E>` is an algebraic data type of `Ok(T)` that represents success and `Err(E)` representing an error.

+Design of this class has been mainly inspired by Rust's [std::result](https://doc.rust-lang.org/std/result/)

 ```

 struct Request {